How to Drive Sales With Better Customer Testimonials

 - Make your testimonials scannable.
 You want a site visitor to come away with a great impression of you even if they only skim the page.
 Put important words in bold type and use subheads that highlight what you want prospective customers to know.

 - Don’t limit testimonials to a page.
-In additional to a dedicated testimonials page, you can also use quotes from past clients or customers throughout your website.
+In addition to a dedicated testimonials page, you can also use quotes from past clients or customers throughout your website.
 A highlighted testimonial is a great way to draw visitors into the other content on a page.

 At DesignGood, our planning process ensures that customer testimonials are beautifully integrated into the websites we create for our clients.
 Give us a call to learn more.